PD-22/wico/README.md

       Assert file Content "output\combinationsOptimization-backup.txt"...
       PASS
       ```
     * Some adjacent combinations did not have expected minimum difference of 1:
       ```txt
       ... (some lines are skipped)

       Assert combinatorics optimization...
-      FAIL: Expected values to be strictly equal:
+      FAIL: Expected the difference between adjacent items in output (at position 0) to be 1, but got 0.

-      2 !== 1
+      Item 1: [0,0,0,1] (at position 0)
+      Item 2: [0,0,0,1] (at position 1)
       ```
     * The file for comparing output was not found:
       ```txt
       ... (some lines are skipped)

-      Assert file Content "output\combinationsOptimization-backups.txt"...
+      Assert file Content "output\combinationsOptimization-backup.txt"...
       NOT FOUND
       ```
     * Output did not match contents of the comparison file:
       ```txt
       ... (some lines are skipped)

       Assert file Content "output\combinationsOptimization-backup.txt"...
       FAIL: File content does not match
       ```